what is a real wedding photojournalist?

 we put people at ease and blend in

-During my first newspaper internship the photo editor explained told me the most important skill for being a successful photojournalist: “If you can make people feel comfortable in a short amount of time, you won’t have to worry about moments – they’ll happen.”
+During my first newspaper internship, the photo editor explained to me the most important skill for being a successful photojournalist: “If you can make people feel comfortable in a short amount of time, you won’t have to worry about moments – they’ll happen.”

 We’re always thinking about the best way to tell a story visually.
-Photojournalist are used to approaching and photographing strangers.
-Pioneering photojournalist Robert Capa said it best, “If your pictures aren’t good enough, you’re not close enough.”
-We’re never afraid to get close and to put the camera in the best spot to make the most storytelling picture.
+Photojournalists are used to approaching and photographing strangers.
+Pioneering photojournalist, Robert Capa, said it best, “If your pictures aren’t good enough, you’re not close enough.”
+We’re never afraid to get close and to put the camera in the best spot to make the most interesting picture.

 Sometimes it means putting a remote camera in the balcony where photographers aren’t allowed to be during a ceremony.
 Sometimes it means laying completely on the ground to get an interesting reflection.
 And sometimes it means putting myself in the middle of the hora to get the perfect angle while you’re lifted into the air.

 As photojournalists, we cover all kinds of events in every type of scenario – while under the pressure of competition and deadline.
 We have the experience and the equipment to be able to make exceptional pictures in any situation.
 Photo editors like to say “newspapers can’t publish excuses.”
 Coming back from an assignment without a publishable photo just isn’t an option.

 No matter what wedding day curveballs come our way, we’ll make the most of it.
 If it’s raining, we’ve always got a few places we know we can go.
 We can, and have made portfolio pictures in the covered entrance of a hotel (see the featured image at the top of this page).
 You can feel confident in our absolute ability to handle the unique challenges of any venue or location, even if we haven’t shot there before.